Introduction to video editing.

 3. Assemble, then make a rough cut.

 This is where your rough cut starts to resemble a cohesive work.
-Adjust the sound and colour, make sure the dialogue is audible and add music, titles or graphics in this phase.
+Adjust the sound and color, make sure the dialogue is audible, and add music, titles, or graphics in this phase.

 5. Refine some more.